mattradford/tailwindcss-wordpress/README.md

 Tailwind CSS plugin for generating WordPress utility classes - for block editor, accessibility, alignment and image captions.

+I am working through Block editor compatability, so YMMV.
+Please open a PR on Github if you find a problem or have an improvement to share.

 This plugin currently includes:

 - Block editor colour palette classes: `.has-[color]-text-color` and `.has-[color]-background-color`